ruiwu1990/well_prediction_microservice/README.md

-Example 34: This project is a hello world Flask example.
+This project is for a sea grant.

 ## Quick Start
 ### Local Test Setup